 Yijing Chen, Dmitry Pechyoni, Angus Taylor, Vanja Paunic, and Henry Zeng explore the basic concepts for building such models and show you how and when to apply them to time series forecasting.
-Once you have a quick overview of time series forecasting, neural networks, and a clear background on the problem, Yijing, Dmitry, Angus, Vanja, and Henry dive deep into CNNs and RNNs, including long short-term memory (LSTM) and GRU.
-At the end of each introduction, you solidify the basics with a hands-on exercise, then move into more advanced topics.
-They teach you to apply encoder-decoder RNN architecture to time series forecasting, build state-of-the-art hybrid models with CNNs and RNNs, and do hyperperimeter tuning for such advanced models in real application.
+Once you have a quick overview of time series forecasting and neural networks and a clear background on the problem, Yijing, Dmitry, Angus, Vanja, and Henry dive deep into CNNs and RNNs, including long short-term memory (LSTM) and GRU.
+At the end of each introduction, you’ll solidify the basics with a hands-on exercise, then move into more advanced topics.
+You’ll learn how to apply encoder-decoder RNN architecture to time series forecasting, build state-of-the-art hybrid models with CNNs and RNNs, and do hyperparameter tuning for such advanced models in real application.

 Introduction to CNNs